Project-Saphi/Saphira/Documentation/development.md

 ## Command Preconditions

-There are 2 command preconditions that I find useful when developing new commands:
+There are 3 command preconditions that I find useful when developing new commands:

 - `RequireTeamMemberRole`
 - `RequireTextChannel`
+- `RequireCommandAllowedChannel`

 Instead of binding commands to permissions, I often bind commands to roles.
 Saphira, for example, has a bunch of moderation commands that are generally available for all team members.
 That's what the `RequireTeamMemberRole` precondition does - it checks for the `Saphi Team` role and restricts commands to users with that role.

 Most commands I develop are text-based and don't make any sense for non-text channels, such as voice channels or event channels.
 That's why I added the `RequireTextChannel` precondition, as this allows you to restrict a command to text channels.
+And since you usually want to restrict commands to certain text channels, there is also the `RequireCommandAllowedChannel` precondition.

 ## Autocompletion and ValueProviders